TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/develop_dmr5_applications.md

 [TOC]

+\attention It is recommended to use the TIFS version provided with the release for ensuring compatibility between TIFS and device manager.
+Using the TIFS from different MCU+SDK release is not recomended and may cause TIFS/ DM functionality to break.

 ## Introduction

 \attention DeepSleep low power mode (LPM) is not supported if the DM R5 is used for a general purpose application.
 This is because when the SoC goes to any LPM, the context of peripherals used by DM R5 will be lost.
 To use DM R5 for a general purpose application, disable LPM support.
 Refer \ref DISABLE_LPM to know how to disable LPM.